kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs Plugin

 - Improve fast solver.
+- Consider to limit the number of evictions and moves even though solver tries to minimize it.
+But maybe it reduces the search space?
+Use percentage of total pods when setting limits on the number of moves and evictions
 - Check SDU contract
 - Not sure my plugin will work if a pod is removed during plan execution
   - Standalone pods deleted externally (not by your plan): You only recreate standalone pods that you evicted/targeted (they’re in targets).
 If a standalone you intended to move was deleted by someone else before you “resolve” it, it won’t end up in targets, so you won’t recreate it.
 Result: the “by name” check in isPlanCompleted will keep failing (pod missing) until the plan TTL fires, at which point the plan is force-completed.